-MM21 80 ER11 Policy ER 11 ASSESSIN NG EDGE OF CENTRE AND OUT OF CENTRE PROPOSALS Sequentia ll Test developme national pla for main town centre uses which are outside defined Town Centre Areas, including significant edge of centre /out of centre retail ent and which are not on sites that are specifically allocated for such uses, will be subject to the sequential testing as required by anning policy. and will only be permitted where: Furthermore, any such proposal should The development would be readily accessible of means of transport, including public transport, cycle and on foot, and by people with disabilities, or that such accessibility can be Impact Te st specifical for retail and leisure development which are outside a defined Town Centre Areas, and which are not on sites that are by allocated for such uses, will be subject to an impact assessment as set out by national planning policy, subject to being above ing thresholds: otral Milton Keynes - 900 sq.m (gross) Other Centres - 350 sq.m (gross) Milton Key specificall ore, proposals for retail and leisure development over 900 sq.m (gross) which are within the city centre boundary of Central ynes but are outside the Primary Shopping Area (PSA) as shown on the Policies Map, and which are not on sites that are ly allocated for such uses, will be subject to an impact assessment that seeks to assess the impact of the proposal on the PSA.
-Id include assessment of: a) The imp pact of the proposal on existing, committed and planned public and private investment in the PSA, and b) The imp pact of the proposal on vitality and viability of the PSA, including local consumer choice and trade in the PSA. proposal would not have a significant adverse impact on the vitality and viability of the town centre and on existing, committed and aned public and private investment within the centre or centres in the catchment area of the proposal and; t o u lications for retail and/or leisure uses outside of the CMK primary shopping area which exceed 900 sq.m (gross) floorspace will be required ndertake and provide an impact assessment in accordance with national planning policy.
-An impact assessment will also be required to ess the impact of proposals for retail uses over 350 sq.m (gross) outside town, district and local centres within the Borough and;
+MM21 80 ER11 Policy ER11 Policy ER11 has been modified to clarify how ASSESSING EDGE OF CENTRE AND OUT OF CENTRE PROPOSALS the two impact Sequential Test thresholds in the policy for the city centre and Proposals for main town centre uses which are outside defined Town Centre Areas, including significant edge of centre /out of centre retail development and which are not on sites that are specifically allocated for such uses, will be subject to the sequential testing as required by national planning policy. and will only be permitted where: Furthermore, any such proposal should The development would be readily accessible by a choice of means of transport, including public transport, cycle and on foot, and by people with disabilities, or that such accessibility can be provided. for other town, district and local centres within the Borough will be implemented.
+(AP32) Impact Test Proposals for retail and leisure development which are outside defined Town Centre Areas, and which are not on sites that are specifically allocated for such uses, will be subject to an impact assessment as set out by national planning policy, subject to being above the following thresholds: A. Central Milton Keynes - 900 sq.m (gross) B. All Other Centres - 350 sq.m (gross) Furthermore, proposals for retail and leisure development over 900 sq.m (gross) which are within the city centre boundary of Central Milton Keynes but are outside the Primary Shopping Area (PSA), and which are not on sites that are specifically allocated for such uses, will be subject to an impact assessment that seeks to assess the impact of the proposal on the PSA.
+This should include assessment of: a) The impact of the proposal on existing, committed and planned public and private investment in the PSA, and b) The impact of the proposal on vitality and viability of the PSA, including local consumer choice and trade in the PSA.
+The proposal would not have a significant adverse impact on the vitality and viability of the town centre and on existing, committed and planned public and private investment within the centre or centres in the catchment area of the proposal and; 2.
+Applications for retail and/or leisure uses outside of the CMK primary shopping area which exceed 900 sq.m (gross) floorspace will be required to undertake and provide an impact assessment in accordance with national planning policy.
+An impact assessment will also be required to assess the impact of proposals for retail uses over 350 sq.m (gross) outside town, district and local centres within the Borough and;